hjkgrp/starter-hugo-research-group/content/post/2016-02-08-fixed-atom-and-boundary-condition-ab-initio-molecular-dynamics-md-terachem/index.md

 ---
-title: Fixed atom and boundary condition ab initio molecular dynamics (MD) with TeraChem
+title: "Fixed atom and boundary condition ab initio molecular dynamics (MD) with TeraChem"
 subtitle:

 # Summary for listings and search engines